PeopleFirst

 Age UK has information aimed at older people on how to avoid being a victim of scams and bogus callers, and on general crime prevention.

-They have also produced The Little Book of Big Scams, as well as an alternative audio version
+They have also produced The Little Book of Big Scams, as well as an alternative audio version on Soundcloud.

 The Money Advice Service website contains advice on scams and identity theft